Girgias/query-builder/README.md

 SELECT co.user, co.content, p.title FROM comments AS co INNER JOIN posts AS p ON comments.post_id = posts.id
 ```

-## ToDos
+## Future scope

-There are some features that are still waiting to be implementing
+Possible features that will be added to this library

-* WHERE IN and WHERE NOT IN clauses
+* WHERE subqueries

 ## Contributing